Intel Blog

 GDP, Unemployment, and Inflation

-• Inflation: Persistently elevated, with CPI surpassing 4.0 percent year-over-year by the third quarter of 2025 and remaining above 3.0 percent through the third quarter of 2026.
+• Inflation: Persistently elevated, with CPI surpassing 4.5 percent year-over-year by the first quarter of 2026 and remaining at 3.5 percent through the second quarter of 2027.

 The Federal Reserve’s Response plus the 10-Year Treasury

-The Federal Reserve faces constraints in easing monetary policy due to dual-mandate pressures: managing rising unemployment alongside persistent inflation.
+The Federal Reserve (“the Fed”) faces constraints in easing monetary policy due to dual-mandate pressures: managing rising unemployment alongside persistent inflation.

 Sectoral Impacts